Contact Details:

 The origin of Zen in Norway was mainly due to local interest inspired by writings by scholars such as the D.T.Suzuki from Japan.
 The development of Tibetan Buddhism was encouraged by visits to Norway of Tibetan lamas, such as the 16th Gyalwa Karmapa and the 14th Dalai Lama.

-In addition the traditions of Theravada, Vietnamese Zen, Chinese Zen, Korean Zen as well as a Western movement, Triratna, have found Norwegian followers who have set up organisations devoted to these traditions of Buddhism that have joined the BFN as member associations.
+In addition, various other Buddhist traditions have found Norwegian followers who have set up organisations devoted to these traditions of Buddhism.
+Many of them have joined the BFN as member associations.

 Vietnamese refugees began to arrive in Norway in the late seventies.
 The Buddhists from this community formed a member association of the BFN in 1982.
 The arrival of Thai Buddhists in Norway, beginning in the 1980s, was mainly due to intermarriages between Thais and Norwegians.
-Today there is a community of around 14.000 Thai Buddhists.
+Today there is a community of more than 20.000 Thai Buddhists and more Thai Buddhist associations have joined the BFN.

 The Sri Lankan Buddhist community in Norway consists to a large extent of regular immigrants who have settled in this country over the years.
 In 1993 they formed their association as a member of the BFN.
-A Burmese Buddhist Association consisting mainly of refugees from that country has also joined the BFN as has also a Cambodian Buddhist association.
+A Burmese Buddhist Association, consisting mainly of refugees from that country, has also joined the BFN as has also a Cambodian Buddhist association as well as the Foguangshan movement of Chinese Mahayana Buddhism.

 The BFN is based on the common foundation of all Buddhist traditions such as the Three Jewels, The Four Noble Truths and the Eightfold Path and is devoted to the welfare of all beings.
 The purpose of the BFN is to establish a common faith community according to Norwegian law and administer rights and duties connected with that position.
-In addition the BFN shall organize common celebration of Buddhist festivals, inform the public about Buddhism and express Buddhist points of view on current issues.
+In addition, the BFN organizes common celebrations of Buddhist festivals, informs the public about Buddhism, and expresses Buddhist points of view on current issues.

-The BFN has currently 13 member association with nearly 13000 individual members registered in the BFN.
-More than 400 individual members of the BFN are not connected with any member organization.
-Around 85 % of the members of the BFN are connected to associations with Asian ethnic background.
+The BFN currently has 16 associations with more than 16.000 individual members registered in the BFN.
+More than 600 individual members of the BFN are not connected with any of its member organizations.
+Around 85 % of the members of the BFN are of Asian ethnic background.

-In accordance with the Act relating to religious communities the BFN keeps a register of Buddhists who have joined the organization as individual members.
+In accordance with the “Communities of Faith Act” (2021) the BFN keeps a register of Buddhists who have joined the organization as individual members.
 Every year the BFN requests the government to provide funding to the BFN relative to the number of members registered.
 This funding is distributed among the member associations of the BFN according to their relative share of its membership.

 The BFN speaks on behalf of the whole Buddhist community in Norway to the government, to other faith communities as well as to the society in general.
-In this connection the BFN has participated in a number of inter-religious dialogues.
+In this connection the BFN has participated in several inter-religious dialogues.

-After the Tsunami disaster in South Asia in 2004 the BFN engaged in various humanitarian activities in Sri Lanka and is also continuing such activities in other countries.
+After the Tsunami disaster in South Asia in 2004 the BFN engaged in various humanitarian activities in Sri Lanka and has also continued such activities in other countries.

 Number of Buddhists in Norway